max-talanov/1/Neurotechnologies_and_TRIZ/IM.md

 ### 1. Composition and Decomposition of S-Field systems

 1-1.
 Synthesis of S-Fields

+MVC, Pub-sub

 1-2.
 Decomposition of S-Fields

+Proxy ?

 ### 2. Evolution of S-Field systems

 2-1.
 A transition to integrate S-Fields

+2.1.1.
+A transition to chain S-Field
+CQRS_2

+2.1.2.
+A transition to double S-Field
+CQRS_1

 2-2.
 Forcing S-Fields

 2-3.
 Evolution by Coordinating Rhythms
 2-4.
 Complex-Forced S-Fields (F-Fields)